XcooBee/xcoobee-js-sdk/API.md

 ## getAvailableSubscriptions([config])

-list all available topics and channels to subscribe.
+List all available topics and channels to subscribe.

 options: